potatis144/potatis144-shop/README.md

 - Added a JobLock system so that you can have shops for specific jobs
 - Added support for qbx_core
 - Added support for okokNotify
+- Added support for changing language and adding swedish

 ## `⭐`丨Old Features